Versalkul/WarframeMarketClient/README.md

 [.Net4.6] (https://www.microsoft.com/en-us/download/details.aspx?id=48130) or later (it is preinstalled on Windows 10)

 ## [Download] (https://github.com/Versalkul/WarframeMarketClient/releases/latest)
+The executable downloads are in the release section (no need to clone or compile yourself ;) )

 ## How to use the client
 You need to install .Net 4.6 to use this program, it will not work without!